copious-world/message-relay-services/README.md

 # message-relay-services

-This javascript package exposes four basic classes and one luxury class:
+This javascript package exposes four basic classes and two luxury classes:

 1. **MessageRelayer**
 2. **ServeMessageRelay**
 3. **ServeMessageEndpoint**
 4. **PathHandler**
 5. **MultiRelayClient**
+6. **MultiPathRelayClient**

 The application should override these classes and create instance methods.